 Switching up your physical environment isn't just a fun change of pace; it can actually affect the way your brain works.
 Neurobiologists believe enriched environments could speed up the rate at which the human brain creates new neurons and neural connections.
-That means that where you conduct your brainstorming sessions could have an affect on the ideas your team comes up with.
+That means where you conduct your brainstorming sessions could have an affect on the ideas your team comes up with.

 Try holding brainstorming sessions in rooms that aren't associated with regular team meetings.
 If you can't change the room itself, try changing something about the room to stimulate the brain, such as rearranging the chairs or putting pictures on the walls.
-Another idea is to have your team stand up and walk around while brainstorming to encourage fluid creativity.
+Another idea is to have your team stand up and walk around while brainstorming, to encourage fluid creativity.